-2012 Cohort 2013 Cohort B12 .
-Initial 2012 cohort, total of first-time, full-time degree/certificate-seeking students: B12 .
-Initial 2013 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 2012 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
-Of the initial 2013 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 2012 cohort, after adjusting for allowable exclusions B14.
-Final 2013 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12)

-B15.
-Completers of programs of less than two years duration (total): B15.
-Completers of programs of less than two years duration (total): B16.
-Completers of programs of less than two years within 150 percent of normal time: B16.
-Completers of programs of less than two years within 150 percent of normal time: B17.
-Completers of programs of at least two but less than four years (total): B17.
-Completers of programs of at least two but less than four years (total): B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
-Total transfers-out (within three years) to other institutions: B19.
-Total transfers-out (within three years) to other institutions: B20.
-Total transfers to two-year institutions: B20.
-Total transfers to two-year institutions: B21.
-Total transfers to four-year institutions: B21.
-Total transfers to four-year institutions:
+2017 Cohort 2016 Cohort B12 Initial cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial cohort, how many did not persist and did not graduate for the following reasons: - Death - Permanently Disability - Service in the armed forces, - Foreign aid service of the federal government - Official church missions - Report total allowable exclusions B14 Final cohort, after adjusting for allowable exclusions: 0 0 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions:

+B22.
 Retention Rates

-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2015 (or the preceding summer term).
-The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, or service in the armed forces, foreign aid service of the federal government or official church missions.
-No other adjustments to the initial cohort should be made.
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2019 (or the preceding summer term).

-B22.
-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2015 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2016? \\\\\80\\\\%
+- The initial cohort may be adjusted for students who departed for the following reasons: - Death - Permanent Disability - Service in the armed forces - Foreign aid service of the federal government - Official church missions - No other adjustments to the initial cohort should be made. - B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2019 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2020.